 The focus thus far has been on personality while ignoring the situation at play.
 Social psychologists, however, know all too well that a behavior is a function of not only your personality but also the very perceived social value that you hold relative to another person.
 So, for instance, when I will describe the relationship that I was in, from an outsider someone could clearly see that there was a power imbalance – to be defined later – between the two of us.
 If these discrepancies in social standings are great enough, then the lower ranked member is at a higher risk of being exploited.

 To briefly go over the triad’s differences which can be remembered in short as: narcissism is about grandiosity and is an addiction to feeling “special” or “important”, Machiavellianism is about deception and manipulation and psychopathy is about callousness and bold behavior.
 Although not thorough enough at least this gives an introduction to their essence.
-The details of each will be revealed in the next submission in the form of a narrative.

 The dark triad is a category that loosely refers to someone that shows signs (subclinical symptoms) of narcissism, psychopathy, and Machiavellianism but may not necessarily have a NPD (narcissistic personality disorder) or ASPD (antisocial personality disorder).
 To clarify, all three of the dark triad are personality traits and if extreme enough are classified by the DSM as disorders while Machiavellianism is simply a personality trait.